2 April 2026

 Place your peak on purpose

-Remove tracks that break momentum
+Remove momentum breakers

-- does this track belong here
+- Does this track belong here?

-- does it build or interrupt
+- Does it build or interrupt?

-- is this too early for this level of energy
+- Is this too early for this level of energy?

-- what happens immediately after this
+- What happens immediately after it?

-Those questions will get you closer.
+Those questions will usually get you closer than staring at BPM or genre alone.

 A playlist does not flow because the songs are good.
+It flows because the order makes sense.